 Following in the footsteps of Carmen Sandiego: To Steal or Not to Steal and Battle Kitty, Netflix’s newest interactive special is called We Lost Our Human.
 It follows a cat and dog duo who find that every human on the planet has mysteriously disappeared.
 Will they ever find their human?
 Since it’s an interactive special, somewhere between a movie and a video game, that’s up to the viewer.

-We Lost Our Human comes to Netflix on March 21.
+We Lost Our Human premiered on March 21.
 It is currently streaming on Netflix.

 Castlevania: Nocturne | Dark fantasy, horror

-Castlevania: Nocturne takes place years later, and will focus on the Belmonts’s descendant Richter during the French Revolution.
-Alucard will be there, too, of course.
-If you’re familiar with the games, you’ll notice it’s mixing plotlines from the Rondo of Blood and the Symphony of Night.
+Castlevania: Nocturne takes place hundreds of years later, during the French Revolution.
+Trevor’s descendant Richter Belmont must lead his friends into a battle against a new, powerful vampiric threat.
+If you’re familiar with the games, you’ll notice it’s adapting both Rondo of Blood and Symphony of Night.